openmainframeproject-internship/Zowe-Parsing-Engine-for-SMF-or-RMF-PP-Reports/src/Readme.md

 | bin | Directory for startup file |

 # RMF Parsing Engine (ZEBRA)
    Zebra is a Performance Monitoring tool that converts RMF monitor I and III data into JSON Format.
-As an example and use-case, it shows it can also stoore realtime data into MongoDB and Plot realtime Workload and CPU Utilization chart using Grafana.
+As an example and use-case, it shows it can also store realtime data into MongoDB and Plot realtime Workload and CPU Utilization chart using Grafana.
 Zebra can be used to Parse static RMF Monotor I XML file into JSON.
 This version works with nodejs v8.11.2

 # Run Zebra
   To Run Zebra, You'll need to: